Patiala: Bahadurgarh Fort

-The Bahadurgarh Fort is 6 kilometers away from Patiala city.
+The Bahadurgarh Fort is 6 kilometres away from Patiala city.
 It is situated on Patiala-Chandigarh road.
 The fort was constructed by Mughal Nawab Saif Khan in 1658 A.D. where Guru Teg Bahadur visited him and later renovated by a Sikh ruler Maharaja Karam Singh in 1837.
 The construction of the entire fort was completed in eight years.
-A sum of ten lakh (one million) rupees ($11,672 USD) was spent on its construction.
+A sum of ten lakh (one million) rupees (US$11,672) was spent on its construction.
 It covers an area of 2 km2.
 The fort is enclosed within two rounded walls and a moat.
-The circumference of the fort is slightly over two kilometers.
+The circumference of the fort is slightly over two kilometres.

 The name Bahadurgarh fort was given by Maharaja Karam Singh as a tribute to the Sikh Guru Teg Bahadur who stayed here for three months and nine days before leaving for Delhi where he was executed by Aurangzeb in 1675 CE.
 The fort consists of a historical Gurdwara Sahib (a Sikh temple) named Gurdwara Sahib Patshai Nauvin.
 Tourists visit the Gurudwara on the occasion of the festival of Baisakhi on 13 April every year.